achmadkurniantoo/smpmuhska/readme.rst

-Simple Website untuk sekolahan dengan CodeIgniter
+It's A Simple Website of School with Codeigniter.